-The District maintains insurance relating to the System through the South Carolina Insurance Reserve Fund.
-The District maintains property and casualty insurance on the System as follows: 100% of the replacement value of the above ground water and wastewater assets (approximately \$81,865,164).
-Water and sewer system structures made of concrete are not insured because these structures are designed and constructed to withstand natural and manmade disasters.
-On an annual basis, the District reviews the replacement values, which are based on actual updated costs of the assets.
-The District also maintains coverage for floods and earthquakes, as well as heavy equipment, trailers, pumps and generators, mobile and communication equipment, electronic data and media, boilers and machinery, and automobile liability.
-There can be no assurance that the proceeds of insurance or other sources of funds available to the District for purposes of replacing, repairing, rebuilding, or restoring all or any portion of the District's facilities that may be damaged or destroyed will be sufficient for such replacement, repair, rebuilding or restoration.
+The District maintains insurance relating to the District's assets for its above-ground water and sewer assets through the SCIRF and one private insurance company.
+The District maintains property and casualty insurance on the insured System assets as follows: 100% of the replacement value of the above-ground System assets (currently \$74,618,100).
+Water and sewer system structures made of concrete are not insured because these structures are designed and constructed to withstand natural and manmade disasters, and below-ground water and wastewater assets are currently self-insured.
+See "THE DISTRICT AND THE SYSTEM-Insurance."
+On an annual basis, the District reviews its asset values, depreciation totals and insurance coverages.
+The District also maintains coverage for flood and earthquake, data processing, building and personal property, inland marine, and automobile comprehensive, collision and liability.
+There can be no assurance that the proceeds of insurance or other sources of funds available to the District for purposes of replacing, repairing, rebuilding or restoring all or any portion of the District's facilities that may be damaged or destroyed will be sufficient for such replacement, repair, rebuilding or restoration.